WizzardSK/gameflix/README.md

 Now you may run the roms directly without copying them to local storage, just like Netflix.

-You also need [mount-zip](https://github.com/google/mount-zip) program to use Amstrad CPC, ZX Spectrum and Atari 800 games.
-They are stored in zipped libraries on remote place so the program needs to mount it like folder.
-It is also used to run zipped ISO files for PSP, PS2, PC Engine CD.
+You also need [ratarmount](https://github.com/mxmlnkn/ratarmount) program to use TOSEC libraries.
+They are stored in zipped files on remote place so the program needs to mount them like folders.
+It is also used to run zipped ISO files for PSP, PS2, PC Engine CD and other.

 [mount.sh](mount.sh) mounts the library.